 It is the student’s responsibility to sign the I-20 Form and keep it safe, pay the required I-901 SEVIS fee (refer to www.ice.gov/sevis for detailed information), and obtain an F-1 student visa if the student is outside the U.S., unless he or she is from a visa-exempt country.

-- After arriving in the US, students must report to OIS within 30 days of the program start date to validate their intended participation at the College.
-Failure to do so may invalidate their legal status in the US.
+After entering the United States, all international students must report to the Office of International Services within 30 days of their program start date to validate their intended participation at the College and to register for courses.
+Failure to do so may invalidate a student’s legal status in the U.S.